-An uninsurable peril is a bad event or situation your insurance policy won’t cover if it results in damages or losses to your stuff (aka personal property).
+An uninsurable peril is an event or situation your insurance policy won’t cover if it results in damages or losses to your personal property.

 Uninsurable perils, explained

-So an ‘uninsurable peril’ is a danger that can’t be insured.
+Surprise, surprise: An ‘uninsurable peril’ is a danger that can’t be insured by your specific renters or homeowners policy.

 Here are a few examples of some typical uninsurable perils: